Internet Explorer doesn’t work well with our website. We recommend using a different browser like Google Chrome.

 • Up to 63% revenue share on courses sold by Udemy + transaction fees

-If you’re thinking of creating a course for creatives, designers, photographers or entrepreneurs — you’ll probably find your target audience on Skillshare.
+If you’re thinking of creating a course for creatives, designers, photographers, or entrepreneurs, you’ll probably find your target audience on the online course marketplace, Skillshare.

 Skillshare has over 35,000 paid courses on topics from marketing to illustration to productivity.
 Anyone can sign up and create a free course, but your course has to be in Skillshare’s premium catalog to get paid for your content.

-Unlike other platforms, Skillshare is focused on bite-sized lessons (around five minutes each) and classes rarely exceed two hours.
-Preference is given to practical knowledge that can be implemented right away and supported by community discussions on the platform.
+Unlike other platforms, Skillshare focuses on bite-sized lessons (around five minutes each), and classes rarely exceed two hours—the platform preferences practical knowledge that can be implemented immediately and is supported by community discussions.

-Skillshare also differs from other platforms by charging students a monthly subscription fee – this unlocks all premium course content and this fee is then allocated to creators based on the number of minutes watched.
+Skillshare also differs from other platforms by charging students a monthly subscription fee—this unlocks all premium course content.
+This fee is then allocated to creators based on the number of minutes watched.

 Pros: